LawrenceLLY/GNN_Pun_Detection/README.md

-# Multi-Task Learning for Pun Detection and Location with EERT and Graph Convolutional Neural Networks
+# Multi-Task Learning for Pun Detection and Location with BERT and Graph Convolutional Neural Networks
 ### SemEval-2017 Task 7
 https://alt.qcri.org/semeval2017/task7/
 ### This is the Final Project of Group 4, COSC-572 Empirical Methods in Natural Language Processing, Spring 2023, Georgetown University